mikemckiernan/GenerativeAIExamples/RetrievalAugmentedGeneration/README.md

 1. Connect to the sample web application at ``http://host-ip:8090``.

+2. Check **[X] Enable TTS output** to allow the web app to read the answers to your queries aloud.

+3. Select the desired ASR language (`English (en-US)` for this test), TTS language (`English (en-US)` for this test) and TTS voice from the dropdown menus below the checkboxes to utilize the web app's voice-to-voice interaction capabilities.

-2. In the <B>Converse</B> tab, type "How many cores does the Grace superchip contain?" in the chat box and press <B>Submit</B>.
+4. In the <B>Converse</B> tab, type "How many cores does the Grace superchip contain?" in the chat box and press <B>Submit</B>.
 Alternatively, click on the microphone button to the right of the text box and ask your query verbally.

 ![Grace query failure](../notebooks/imgs/grace_noanswer_with_riva.png)

-3. Upload the sample data set to the <B>Knowledge Base</B> tab.
+5. Upload the sample data set to the <B>Knowledge Base</B> tab.

 > ⚠️ **NOTE**: ``dataset.zip`` is located in the ``notebooks`` directory.
 Unzip the archive and upload the PDFs.

-4. Return to **Converse** tab and check **[X] Use knowledge base**.
+6. Return to **Converse** tab and check **[X] Use knowledge base**.

-5. Retype (or re-transcribe) the question: "How many cores are on the Nvidia Grace superchip?"
+7. Retype (or re-transcribe) the question: "How many cores does the Grace superchip contain?"

-6. Check **[X] Enable TTS output** to allow the web app to read the answers to your queries aloud.

 ![Grace query success](../notebooks/imgs/grace_answer_with_riva.png)